 B) Water-Soluble Hormones

-- The hormone receptor complex activates a membrane protein called a G protein.
+- The hormone-receptor complex activates a membrane protein called a G protein.
 The activated G protein activates adenylate cyclase.
 It converts ATP into cyclic AMP (cAMP).
 This reaction occurs in the cytosol.

 - Cyclic AMP (the second messenger) activates one or more protein kinases, which may be free in the cytosol or bound to the plasma membrane.
-A protein kinase is an enzyme that adds a phosphate group to other cellular protein.
+A protein kinase is an enzyme that adds a phosphate group to other cellular proteins.
 The donor of the phosphate group is ATP, which is converted to ADP.
 Activated protein kinases phosphorylate one or more cellular proteins.
 Phosphorylated proteins in turn cause reactions that produce physiological responses.

 - After a brief period, an enzyme called phosphodiesterase inactivates cAMP.
 Thus, the cell’s response is turned off unless new hormone molecules continue to bind to their receptors in the plasma membrane.